 A Short Historical Note on the Princely State of Baghal

 The Princely State of Baghal traces its origins to the 13th century, founded by Raja Ajai Dev, Prime Minister of Malwa and a descendant of Raja Bhoj Dev, the renowned Parmar ruler of Malwa (1010–1053).
 The royal lineage is among the oldest in India, descending from Raja Aditya Panwar, who ruled the Mount Abu region in the 5th century.
-Raja Ajai Dev, eldest son of Raja Amar Dev of Dhara (present-day Dhar), served the Malwa kings before establishing his independent principality in the Sairi Valley around 1260.
+Raja Ajai Dev, the eldest son of Raja Amar Dev of Dhara (present-day Dhar), served the Malwa kings before establishing his independent principality in the Sairi Valley around 1260.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.